Who wouldn’t want to call it a day with a warm, relaxing hot tub spa dip?

 Yearly

-Use a line flush while draining the tub to eliminate bacteria, biofilm, and other gunk.
+A line flush while draining the tub eliminates bacteria, biofilm, and other gunk.
 Check the hardware, wiring, and condition of the tub cover.
 If repairs are needed, we would always suggest contacting a professional.

 Spa Maintenance: Tips & Tricks